Year of Award

 Library Student Research Award

 Olexa, Francais, "The Ethics Behind Cosmetic Procedures: The Strive for Aesthetics" (2017).
-Student Publications & Presentations.
+Student Publications, Presentations, and Projects.
 5.